 2- You must have some balance in your bank account.
 Do not use the debit card or ATM card if account is empty.

-3- Check to make sure that your card doesn’t have faded name or magnetic strip.
+3- Check to make sure that your card doesn’t have faded information or magnetic strip.
 Avoid using bent or broken cards.

 4- Before using ATM, confirm that you are at the right place and the machine supports your service.
 If it does not, then do not try to use the card.